-The long answer is that tomatoes are a common sensitivity that many people struggle to eat around, especially in the wintertime when so many crave comforting, filling, hot meals.
-I mean, tomatoes seem to show up in all of the best cozy foods — spaghetti and meatballs, lasagna, baked ziti, and tomato soup (of course).
+The long answer is that tomatoes are a common sensitivity that many people struggle to eat around, especially in the wintertime when so many crave-worthy, comforting, filling, hot meals — especially healthy soup recipes — call for them.
+I mean, tomatoes seem to show up in all of the best cozy foods — spaghetti and meatballs, lasagna, baked ziti, tomato soup, and of course chili.

 It’s fairly common for people, especially small children, to be sensitive to nightshade vegetables, which include tomatoes, tomatillos, eggplant, sweet and hot peppers, and potatoes.
 Foods in the nightshade family contain alkaloids, which is an element some people are sensitive to.
 It’s even believed that these veggies may play a part in arthritis-like symptoms, nerve-muscle problems, and digestive problems.
-This is one of the reasons they’re excluded from the elimination phase of the Autoimmune Protocol.
+This is one of the reasons they’re excluded from the elimination phase of the Autoimmune Protocol and AIP recipes.

-So, of course, I set out to develop a delicious, comforting, and cozy chili recipe that was both tasty and tomato-free.
+So, of course, I set out to develop a delicious, comforting, and cozy Paleo recipe for homemade chili that was both tasty and tomato-free.
 And I’m happy to say this meets all of those criteria!
 The resulting AIP chili is a pure gastronomical miracle.
 You MUST try it!

 Yes, my dears!
 Another star quality of this Instant Pot chili recipe is that it has no beans.
 Not a single, solitary legume!